Chig-Beef/Slide/design/grammar.md

 assignment -> IDENTIFIER [TYPE] '=' expression |
 call -> IDENTIFIER '(' [ expression [{',' expression}]] ')'

+PTYPE is TYPE but that can include a dereference
 VALUE is an IDENTIFIER or a PRIMATIVE or a call IDENTIFIER is a word, such as a variable name, function name TYPE is any type that is primitive or created by the user